clemens-sch/digital-garden/content/01_Software-Engineering/01_Language/CSharp/LINQ/@CSharp_Linq.md

 ---
 ## # Linq - Data Source

-Linq heavily build on the <mark style="background: #D2B3FFA6;">IEnumerable</mark> and <mark style="background: #D2B3FFA6;">IQueryable</mark> interfaces.
+Linq heavily build on the *IEnumerable* and *IQueryable* interfaces.
 Whenever a data source implements one of these interfaces, Linq can be used to query the data behind it.

 _IEnumerable_ - return element after element
 _IQueryable_ - more powerful: allows to query & return element after element